Shane McGregor: International career

 At the age of 29 in an African Cup of Nations qualifier against Zimbabwe, McGregor played his one and only international match due to an argument with coach Stanley Tshabalala about his demands, and style of play, which led to a fallout with his international career.

 Pretoria City

 Pretoria City (now Supersport United) was McGregor's last club where he retired at the age of 34.

 Style of play

 Kickoff website described MacGregor as a player that did "good work off the ball, he could get into the area, find space and do damage".

 After retirement

 Coaching career

 He was made general manager at Supersport United after being a player-coach.
 He has worked as assistant coach at Mamelodi Sundowns, he was also caretaker coach for seven matches after the departure of Ted Dumitru.
 He lost the BP Top 8 final and was heavily criticised.
 He was fired by Anastasia Tsichlas who owned the club before Patrice Motsepe.

 Television

-Supersport United, which is owned by a group of television channels (Supersport), handed him a job at TellyTrack giving betting tips in different sport codes.
+Supersport United, which is owned by a group of television channels (Supersport), gave McGregor a job at TellyTrack giving betting tips in different sport codes.